 One of the most beloved and celebrated musical ambassadors of our time, soprano RENÉE FLEMING captivates audiences with her sumptuous voice, consummate artistry, and compelling stage presence.
 At a White House ceremony in 2013, the President awarded her the National Medal of Arts, America’s highest honor for an individual artist.
-A four-time Grammy winner known as “the people’s diva” and named 2012 Female Singer of the Year by the German Echo awards, she continues to grace the world’s greatest opera stages and concert halls, now extending her reach to include other musical forms and media.
+A four-time Grammy winner known as “the people’s diva,” she continues to grace the world’s greatest opera stages and concert halls, now extending her reach to include other musical forms and media.
 She brought her voice to a vast new audience in 2014, as the first classical artist to sing the National Anthem at the Super Bowl.